Some topics in this book will offer you choices. Not this one.

 Now the same paragraph, but with two spaces between sentences:

-See the problem?
-In the second paragraph, the extra spaces disrupt the balance of white space.
-Multiplied across a whole page, rivers of white space can appear.
+I could tell you that in the second paragraph, the extra spaces disrupt the balance of white space.
+I could warn you that multiplied across a whole page,

 And one more time, in a typewriter-style font, the one case where two spaces are tolerable (though still unnecessary):